 Are you the kind of person who loves to read mysteries?
 Do you wish you could discuss a mystery or suspense novel with like-minded readers?
 Then join us for the ‘Wednesday WhoDunIt’ book discussion group.
-Our first hour-long discussion will be on Wednesday, September 23 at 10:30 a.m.
-We will meet outside, if weather permits; if not, the discussion will be held in the library meeting room.
+Our next hour-long discussion will be on Wednesday, November 18 at 10:30 a.m.
 Masks will be required.

 For this meeting, bring your best-loved mystery or a book by your favorite mystery/suspense author to share with others…and bring a friend.
 No registration is necessary.
 Questions?
 Call us at (815) 738-2742

 We are excited to announce Family Story Time!
 We now have time slots available for you to sign your family up for a private Story Time session with our new Youth Director, Jana Schlukebir.
 These sessions will be held weekly on Thursdays and will be 20-30 minutes long.
 Each week will include a story and an art project.
 Here is what to expect: